To Apply for our Sixth Form

 Our team will be here to support Year 10 students through the first year KS4 and the beginning of their GCSE exams.

-• Mrs Powell – Head of Year 10
+• Mrs Douglas – Head of Year 10

 • Mrs Wade – Assistant Head/Head of Key Stage 4